 You’ll also find something in the park for every season, along with some special events.
 In spring the cherry blossoms bloom, which brings people from all over the world!
 In November, there is the chrysanthemum and rose festivals that are closely followed by autumn, which brings out the lovely reds and gold leaves.
 Every season at Shinjuku Gyoen has something special, so much to discover.

 There is also a greenhouse which houses tropical plants.
 It was built in 2012 and houses over 500 species of plants.
 I think it is a very beautiful structure, being completely made of glass.
-Being a greenhouse it gets quite steamy inside, so just be careful with your camera in case any moisture gets inside.
+If you have a camera, be careful inside as it can get quite steamy and that might lead to moisture getting inside your lens.

 If there is something that might turn people off from Shinjuku Gyoen is that it is a no-go area for alcohol.
 That is something you might want to take into account especially during the cherry blossom season.